 This information is necessary for the purposes of accurately identifying borrowers and matching their loans, including loans that they may have with more than one lender.
-This information is stored securely on the Central Credit Register and will be released only when a lender or the borrower to whom the information relates requests access; or when the borrower to whom the information relates, consents to the release of this information to another person.
-The Central Bank may also use any information held on the Central Credit Register in the performance of any of its functions.
-This information will be used on an anonymised basis only.
+This information is stored securely on the Central Credit Register and will be released only when a lender or the borrower to whom the information relates requests access; or if the borrower to whom the information relates, consents to the release of this information to another person; or as provided by the Credit Report Act 2013, the Data Protection Act 2018 or as required or permitted by law or any other applicable legislation.

 Personal data relating to a credit agreement will be held on the Central Credit Register for a period of 5 years.
 This 5-year period generally runs from the date of final repayment of the loan in question.
 It is important for the Central Bank to retain information in order to provide an accurate credit profile of a borrower.
 This information will be contained in a credit report.

 A credit report will also contain information on any credit applications submitted by a borrower, such as the type of loan applied for, and the amount requested.
 Information on credit applications is retained for a period for six months.